patternfly/patternfly/src/pages/guidelines.md

 ### Utilities

-Since PatternFly is made of isolated component they don't allow dependencies, therefore there are no helpers or utility classes.
+PatternFly is made up of isolated components that don't allow dependencies.
+Therefore, there are no helpers or utility classes.

 ### When to create a new component